treasurenetprotocol/docs/docs/Litepaper/Litepaper.md

-**Inception and Vision**
+# **Inception and Vision**
 It began with a deceptively simple question: ***What is money, actually?***

 In the modern financial system, money is not something that simply exists—it is created.
 Unlike the image of vaults filled with pre-minted bills, the reality is far more abstract.
 Today, money comes into existence through lending, a process controlled largely by banks.
 When a financial institution approves a loan, it does not simply redistribute existing funds; instead, it conjures new money into being—numbers on a screen, a balance on a ledger, a promise backed by trust.

 So why not rethink *who* gets to create money?
 And *how*?

-That’s where **Treasurenet** comes in: a protocol where your real world actions turn into on-chain value.
+That's where **Treasurenet** comes in: a protocol where your real world actions turn into on-chain value.

 ---

- **Treasurenet:Where Productivity becomes Tradable Value**
+# **Treasurenet: Where Productivity becomes Tradable Value**

 Treasurenet proposes an alternative: a financial architecture where value is rooted in verified, measurable productivity—and the system rewards those who produce, not just those who speculate.

-### **The New Economic Paradigm**
+## **The New Economic Paradigm**

 * **Your work builds your wealth**—directly.
 * **Your on-chain reputation is a financial asset—**it earns you access, credit, and rewards.
 * **Your action generates tradable value**—real output becomes a digital token.
 * **Your contributions are transparently rewarded**—every transaction, verifiable on-chain.

-While Treasurenet’s starting point is oil and gas, our vision extends far beyond.
-We’re focused on expanding asset connections and building the infrastructure needed to support real-world assets across a range of sectors—from telecommunications to data monetization and digital commerce. **Our goal is simple: to create a trusted network where real people can do real things, seamlessly and securely, using Treasurenet.**
+While Treasurenet's starting point is oil and gas, our vision extends far beyond.
+We're focused on expanding asset connections and building the infrastructure needed to support real-world assets across a range of sectors—from telecommunications to data monetization and digital commerce. **Our goal is simple: to create a trusted network where real people can do real things, seamlessly and securely, using Treasurenet.**

-**Market Analysis: Where Treasurenet Fits**
+## **Market Analysis: Where Treasurenet Fits**

 Treasurenet creates a new category in the blockchain ecosystem: